 Please feel free to contact us with questions regarding housing.
 We will be happy to connect you with currently enrolled students who can provide information and help locating appropriate housing.

-How active is theatre in the area?
+How active is the theater in the area?

 Buffalo is home to more than 20 professional theatres amid a vibrant arts community with a long history of experimental and avant-garde music, visual arts, poetry, and performance art.
 For example, the Hallwalls Contemporary Arts Center houses a performance art archive of more than 2500 individual documents, including unique videos of Karen Finley, Holly Hughes, Tim Miller, and Spalding Gray, among others.
 Both the Albright Knox Gallery and the Burchfield Penney offer regular performance programming.